smart-data-models/dataModel.VerifiableCredentials/LegalEntity/doc/spec_ES.md

             type: object
           type: array
         legalAddress:
-          description: Official legal address of Credential Subject
+          description: Property.
+Official legal address of Credential Subject
           type: string
         legalName:
-          description: Official legal name of Credential Subject
+          description: Property.
+Official legal name of Credential Subject
           type: string
         legalPersonIdentifier:
-          description: National/Legal Identifier of Credential Subject (constructed by the sending Member State in accordance with the technical specifications for the purposes of cross-border identification and which is as persistent as possible in time)
+          description: Property.
+National/Legal Identifier of Credential Subject (constructed by the sending Member State in accordance with the technical specifications for the purposes of cross-border identification and which is as persistent as possible in time)
           type: string
         taxReference:
-          description: Official tax reference number of Credential Subject
+          description: Property.
+Official tax reference number of Credential Subject
           type: string
       required:
         - id
         - legalName
       type: object
+      x-ngsi:
+        type: Property
     evidence:
       description: Contains information about the process which resulted in the issuance of the Verifiable Attestation
       items: